Categories: What's on at Priory House, News722 words2.7 min read

 SHARE

-Restoration work to the medieval undercroft at Dunstable’s Priory House, to repair and protect this important historic structure, will begin in September.
+Restoration work to the medieval undercroft at Dunstable’s Priory House commenced in September 2022.

 An undercroft is a cellar, often brick-lined and vaulted, and was used for underground storage in buildings in medieval times.

-The work at Grade II* listed Priory House is an important project for the Dunstable High Street Heritage Action Zone, which is run in partnership by Dunstable Town Council and Historic England.
-The High Street Heritage Action Zone covers High Street South, from Priory House, up to the crossroad and along Church Street to Priory Church.
+The work at Grade II* listed Priory House commenced as part of the Dunstable High Street Heritage Action Zone, which was run in partnership by Dunstable Town Council and Historic England.
+The High Street Heritage Action Zone covered High Street South, from Priory House, up to the crossroad and along Church Street to Priory Church.

 The undercroft at Priory House, constructed of vaulted stonework, is of national significance because it’s a rare and almost complete example of its kind from the 13th century.